Posts Tagged ‘sisters’

 I’m flying out to Sweden in a couple of days time.
 I’m a bit nervous about it, the actual flight.
 I really hope it will be a good day of fewer flashbacks.
 That said, I have come up with something that does help me cope with them when I’m out and about; repeatedly solving the Rubik’s cube.

 I kind of discovered it by accident.
 The Rubik’s cube had until January of this year been one of those puzzles I had never been able to solve, but always felt I should be able to solve.
 Then in late December I came across a video of Justin Bieber solving it.
 In about a minute and a half.
 Justin.
 Bieber.
 That really was the drop for me.
 I mean, seriously, if Justin Bieber could do it, then surely so could I?
 Right?
-So I set about learning how to do it.
+So I set about figuring out how to do it.
+In fact, I even set myself a goal of being able to master the cube in less than 2 minutes, by the time this break in therapy is over.

-In the very beginning it took me more than ten minutes to do it, start to finish, so I carried on working at it.
+Took me four hours of straight and stubborn trial and error before I finally cracked it the very first time.
+After that it took me more than ten minutes to do it, start to finish, so I carried on working at it.
 Slowly I got faster.
 I learned a few shortcuts and solve-time went down even further.
 And still I kept at it.
 Until I felt confident I could out-cube young master Bieber any time of the day.
 I’m now down to a semi-respectable personal best of 51 seconds.
-[I say semi-respectable, but of course I'm nowhere near the current world record, set by Feliks Zemdegs, at 5.66 seconds]
+[I say semi-respectable, but of course I’m nowhere near the current world record, set by Feliks Zemdegs, at 5.66 seconds] (Ed.: New world record set by Mats Valk at 5.55 seconds in March 2013).

 In the process of doing this, I realised that I had been having significantly fewer flashbacks, and that those that I did have, were much shorter, because my brain was already kind of half-way out of them, focusing on solving the Rubik’s cube.